visit-dav/visit/src/doc/python_scripting/functions.rst

     assumed.

 dbPluginIndex : string
-    An optional string containing the name of the plugin to use.
-Note that this string must also include the plugin's version number (with few exceptions, almost all plugins' version numbers are 1.0).
-Note also that you must capitalize the spelling identically to what the plugin's GetName() method returns.
-For example, "XYZ_1.0" is the string you would use for the XYZ plugin.
+    An optional string containing the name of the plug-in to use.
+Note that this string must also include the plug-in's version number (with few exceptions, almost all plug-ins' version numbers are 1.0).
+Note also that you must capitalize the spelling identically to what the plug-in's GetName() method returns.
+For example, "XYZ_1.0" is the string you would use for the XYZ plug-in.

 return type : CLI_return_t
     The OpenDatabase function returns an integer value of 1 for success and 0